 5357.
 Seminar in Psycholinguisitics (3).
 Current models of language, reading, and comprehension with attention to topics such as syntax, prepositional representation, metacognition, decoding, beginning reading instruction, and related computational models.

 5367.
 Analysis of Repeated Measures and Intensive Longitudinal Designs (3).
-Prerequisite: PSY 5447 and 5480 or equivalent.
+Prerequisites: B or better in PSY 5447 and 5480 or equivalent.
 Analysis of repeated measures, longitudinal, and intensive longitudinal designs using multilevel models, time series regression, latent variable dynamic and growth curve analysis.
 Psychological research applications.

 5370.
 Human Factors Psychology (3).
 Survey of topics in human factors including human-machine interaction, visual performance, and transportation.
 Emphasis on presenting solutions to practical design problems and discussing applied literature.